GEM Conference 2018

 Tuesday 4 September – Thursday 6 September 2018, Nottingham

-• Rhian Tritton, consultant
+• Rhian Tritton, museum and heritage consultant

 • Beccy Speight, chief executive, Woodland Trust